 Step 4 In the Custom URL Category Filtering section, choose an action for each included custom URL category.
-Table 16-1 describes each action.
+Table 17-3 describes each action.

-Table 16-1 URL Category Filtering for Access Policies
+Table 17-3 URL Category Filtering for Access Policies

 Action Description Use Global Setting Uses the action for this category in the Global Policy Group.
 This is the default action for user defined policy groups.
 Applies to user defined policy groups only.
 Note: When a custom URL category is excluded in the global Access Policy, then the default action for included custom URL categories in user defined Access Policies is Monitor instead of Use Global Settings.
 You cannot choose Use Global Settings when a custom URL category is excluded in the global Access Policy.
 Redirect Redirects traffic originally destined for a URL in this category to a location you specify.
 When you choose this action, the Redirect To field appears.
 Enter a URL to which to redirect all traffic.
-For more information about redirecting traffic, see Redirecting Traffic, page 16-23.
+For more information about redirecting traffic, see Redirecting Traffic, page 17-21.
 Allow Always allows client requests for web sites in this category.
 Allowed requests bypass all further filtering and malware scanning.
 Only use this setting for trusted web sites.
 You might want to use this setting for internal sites.
 Monitor The Web Proxy neither allows nor blocks the request.
 Instead, it continues to evaluate the client request against other policy group control settings, such as web reputation filtering.
+Warn The Web Proxy initially blocks the request and displays a warning page, but allows the user to continue by clicking a hypertext link in the warning page.
+For more information, see Warning Users and Allowing Them to Continue, page 17-22.
+Block The Web Proxy denies transactions that match this setting.
+Time-Based The Web Proxy blocks or monitors the request during the time ranges you specify.
+For more information about creating time based URL filtering actions, see Creating Time Based URL Filters, page 17-23.